 And today, today's a big day.

-Did you have a good day yesterda.
+Did you have a good day yesterday?

 Yes.

-How many miles did we get I.
+How many miles did we get in?

-And they're your daughter and so.
+And they're your daughter and son.

 It makes you think long and hard about every move that you make.

-Carter and Sarah aren't taking c.
-They send Adeline and Miles to s to hike those sections rather than risk dangerous rapid.
+They send Adeline and Miles to shore to hike those sections rather than risk dangerous rapids.

 And how are they about being in that decision to not be on the boat?